WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 [tip] Recommended: For more information about procedural steps that provide instructions to achieve a particular task, see [Procedures](). [/tip]

 ## Formatting cross-references

+- Don't enclose cross-references that are links in quotation marks.
+- In case the cross-reference isn't a link, use italics or quotation marks as appropriate.
+  -